 WordPress.com is a hosted platform that enables you to create a blog for free but with some limitations.
 You don’t own your data.
 Ads will be displayed on your blog and you don’t get to keep 100% of the ad revenue.
-You cannot install plugins, themes or use a custom domain without choking up a lot of money.
+You cannot install plugins, or themes or use a custom domain without spending a lot of money.

 Why Avoid Free Blogging Platforms

 There are many free blogging platforms like Blogger, Tumblr, Medium, and WordPress.com.
 But we recommend avoiding them for the following reasons:

 - It is difficult to monetize.
 Ads may get shown on your blog but you won’t get to keep any of the money.

 - Websites like Blogger, Tumblr, and WordPress.com don’t rank in the search engines.

 - You don’t own your data.
 Your blog can get deleted without any option to recover it.